 It was three months after this that Crawley asked his solicitors to tell the police where Mr Taylor’s body was hidden.

-The judge added: “Your offending has caused unimaginable grief to Mr Taylor’s family, who had had to listen during this trial to the cruel way in which you murdered Mr Taylor and then destroyed and concealed his body.
+The judge added: “Your offending has caused unimaginable grief to to the family and friends of Paul Taylor, who have listened during this trial in dignified silence to the cruel way in which you firstly murdered Mr Taylor and then destroyed and concealed his body.

 “It has been shocking for them to listen to what you did to Mr Taylor.
-Their loss if profound and will last forever.”
+The loss to them all is profound and will last forever.”

 He had seen his parents divorce and witnessed some violence in the home, the court heard and Crawley claimed he was bullied at school.
 He also claimed he was involved in gang crime, and forced to commit crimes.